 Fernando Botero, mini biography

-Where can you see Botero’s work in Colombia?
+Where to see Botero’s works in Colombia?

-1. Botero Museum of Bogotá
+1. Botero Museum in Bogotá

 2. Museum of Antioquia and Plaza Botero – Medellín

-3. Santo Domingo Square – Cartagena
+3. Plaza Santo Domingo – Cartagena

 1. Exhibition “Botero, dialogue with Picasso”, Aix en Provence

-This exhibition presents the rich production of the Colombian master from a new angle through the prism of his artistic and cultural affinity with Pablo Picasso.
-From 24 November 2017 to 11 March 2018, you can discover the exhibition “Botero, dialogue with Picasso” at the Hôtel de Caumont in Aix-en-Provence.
+This exhibition presents the rich production of the Colombian master from a new angle through the prism of his artistic and cultural affinities with Pablo Picasso.
+This imaginary dialogue intended by Botero with the great master of modern painting is nourished by common roots and pays a vibrant tribute to Picasso.From November 24, 2017 to March 11, 2018, you can discover the exhibition “Botero, dialogue with Picasso” at the hôtel de Caumont in Aix-en Provence.

-September 8 to November 4, 2017, Thomas Modern Gallery, Türkenstrasse 16 Munich, 80333, Germany
+From September 8 to November 4, 2017, Gallery Thomas Modern, Türkenstrasse 16 Munich, 80333, Germany

-3. As I walked through Barcelona, New York, Yerevan…
+3. Walking around Barcelona, New York, Yerevan…

-“Cat” on Rambla del Raval, Barcelona, Spain.
+“Gato” at Rambla del Raval, Barcelona, Spain

-“Woman with Fruit”, Heumarkt 8, Bamberg, Germany
+“Mujer con fruta”, Heumarkt 8, Bamberg, Germany

 “Parajo” Singapore, 6 Battery Rd, Singapore